swiftlang/swift/docs/Pattern Matching.rst

 This sort of type refinement could also be a problem with code like:

-  while expr isa ParenExpr {
+  while expr is ParenExpr {
     expr = expr.getSubExpr()
   }